Academic Catalog 2024-2025

 • Dependency status appeals (for Dependent students only)

-If a student believes there are special circumstances that should be reviewed, the student must submit an Appeal Form for Special Circumstances (available at the GPS Student Financial Services office at the Mission Valley campus or online with supporting documentation.
+If a student believes there are special circumstances that should be reviewed, the student must submit an Appeal Form based on their specific situation (available at the GPS One-Stop Student Financial Services office at the Mission Valley campus or online with supporting documentation.
 After initial review of the appeal, additional documentation may be required.
 Students will be notified of the result of the appeal via email.

 Financial Aid Programs